 Understanding taxation in different jurisdictions is a daily concern for Americans.
 Therefore, it isn’t a surprise that marijuana tax is also confusing.
 California is among the worst states for exorbitant cannabis taxation.

-According to the terms of Proposition 64, buyers must pay an excise tax along with state sales and use tax and local taxes.
-As an MMJ cardholder, you pay at least 20% tax in most cases, but recreational users pay more than double that amount.
+According to Proposition 64, buyers must pay an excise tax along with state sales and use tax and local taxes.
+As an MMJ cardholder, you pay at least 20% tax in most cases.
+However, recreational users pay more than double that amount.
 Even worse, the rate of tax increased in California in 2020.

 Here are the three different fees paid by California residents:

 - Sales and use tax: This is a state tax that is as high as 10% in some locations.
 This is because certain jurisdictions add ‘district’ fees, which occasionally overlap.
-It is calculated on the combined total of excise tax and retail price, but you don’t pay it as an MMJ cardholder.
+It is calculated on the combined total of excise tax and retail price.
+Thankfully, you don’t pay it as an MMJ cardholder.

-- Local tax: There are also cities and counties within California that tax retailers from 10% to 15%.
+- Local tax: There are also cities and counties within California that impose a tax on retailers of 10% to 15%.
 As a consumer, you will receive a hit of at least 5%, and once again, even MMJ cardholders must pay.

 It is a similar story in every state which allows recreational and medicinal marijuana.
 If you go through the MMJ card process, you’ll typically (but not always) end up paying less tax.
 The precise amount you’ll save varies from state to state.